 - pip install geopandas

-Update (23.9.2020): With the release of Python 3.8, there is a new install procedure:
+Update (2020-09-23): With the release of Python 3.8, there is a new install procedure:

 Download the Geographic Map Data From Naturalearthdata

 First, we will get the map with the geospatial data.
 Rendering maps with GeoPandas requires a shapefile.
 A shapefile is a DataFrame with some graphical data attached.
-For instance, some shapefiles show cities, countries, continents, or maps of the whole world.
+For instance, some shapefiles show cities, countries, continents, or maps of the entire world.
 So in our case, the shapefile is a list of countries, whereby each country has its graphical representation in polygons.
 The example presented in this tutorial will use a world map.

 Various sources on the web provide shapefiles for different geographical regions and in varying detail.
 For example, naturalearthdata.com provides a map of the world.
 To download the map, go to the natualearthdata webpage, and with a click on the green button, you can download version 4.1.0.